-The 2023 - 2026 TIP contains three projects that will lead to emission reductions on the transportation network.
+The 2019 - 2022 TIP contains five projects that will lead to emission reductions on the transportation network.
 The projects include the following:

-- Signal timing on Taylor Drive from Indiana Avenue to Superior Avenue (implementation in 2023). - Signal timing on State Highway 23/Kohler Memorial Drive/Erie Avenue from North Taylor Drive to North 9th Street (implementation in 2023). - Signal timing on State Highways 28 and 42/14th Street/Calumet Drive from Indiana Avenue to North Avenue (implementation in 2023).
+- Replacement of Four (4) 35-Foot Fixed-Route Buses at Shoreline Metro in 2019. - Obtaining Three (3) Vehicles for Employment Transportation at Lakeland University. - Signal timing on Taylor Drive from Indiana Avenue to Superior Avenue (design in 2019 and implementation in 2021). - Signal timing on State Highway 23/Kohler Memorial Drive/Erie Avenue from North Taylor Drive to North 9th Street (design in 2019 and implementation in 2021). - Signal timing on State Highways 28 and 42/14th Street/Calumet Drive from Indiana Avenue to North Avenue (design in 2019 and implementation in 2021).

-The projects listed above involve "addition of radio communication infrastructure, installation of video detection, conducting intersection turning movement counts, and retiming and coordinating traffic signals."
-These projects are funded through the CMAQ program as well as with local matching funds.
+The last three projects listed above involve "addition of radio communication infrastructure, installation of video detection, conducting intersection turning movement counts, and retiming and coordinating traffic signals."
+In addition, the last three projects listed above involve design in 2019 and implementation in 2021.
+Each of the five projects is funded through the CMAQ program as well as with local matching funds.

-It should also be noted that CMAQ projects from previous TIP cycles will also contribute to emission reductions in the metropolitan planning area.
+It should also be noted that CMAQ projects from previous TIP cycles will also contribute to emission reductions in the metropolitan planning area; these projects included a small employment transportation carpool program.